A Jailbird, Invalid, Martyr, Cutter, Retard and Parasitic Twin: Critical reviews

 The episode received mostly positive reviews from critics.
 Joshua Alston of The A.V.
 Club gave a "B" grade and wrote:

 "A Jailbird, Invalid, Martyr, Cutter, Retard And Parasitic Twin" has to be granted a wide berth.
 There's no other way to appreciate it for what it is.
 It's the episode that came after the most emotionally devastating hour Shameless has ever done.
 There's got to be a morning after, and "Jailbird" gets the thankless task of cleaning up the balled-up tissues "Iron City" left behind.
 It's the kind of episode that gets to be wobbly and ungainly because it's functioning as both a piece-mover and a palate cleanser, and that's a tricky balance to strike.

 Carlo Sobral of Paste gave the episode a 9.1 out of 10 rating and wrote "Season four has put every single character in an unfamiliar situation, and the entire cast has risen to the occasion.
 Just past the season's halfway point now, Shameless keeps on rolling with another hard-hitting, emotional episode."
 Sobral commented highly of Mickey's storyline, calling it his "finest episode in the series to date", and particularly praised the final scene between Mickey, Ian and Svetlana: "As is so often the case with Shameless, neither actor says a word, yet their expressions say more than any line of dialogue could ever convey."

 David Crow of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "Like a heavy hangover, this week's Shameless is about recovering from the last two bombshell episodes, as well as the return of Ian."

 Leigh Raines of TV Fanatic gave the episode a 4.5 star rating out of 5, and wrote, "This episode felt very centered around the theme of child endangerment and I don't just mean the court case.
-But if Fiona didn't feel guilty enough at the end after pleading guilty, Lip's comment about how guilt she was should do it."
+But if Fiona didn't feel guilty enough at the end after pleading guilty, Lip's comment about how guilty she was should do it."